kvassAI/slate/source/includes/_intro.md

 We have support for a variety of authentication providers, including [Auth0](https://auth0.com/), [Google Firebase](https://firebase.google.com/docs/auth/), [Amazon's Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) or even your own authentication mechanism.
 Each of these provides different Identity Providers such as Facebook, Google, Email and password, etc.

-Regardless of the provider, you decide to go for, in order to authorize a user on the API side, we use the [JWT tokens](https://jwt.io/) given by those same authentication providers.
-These have to be added to all requests using the following header:
+We use the JWT in the request to authenticate your service, regardless of which authentication provider you use.
+The [JWT tokens](https://jwt.io/) has to be added to all request where user-specific actions or admin tasks are done.

 `Authorization: Bearer <jwt>`